-Images (or any container) that stretches out over the full-width of the viewport can really benefit from doing something a bit different in terms of shape.
-The angled borders we see in this example are a nice way of creating a cool visual effect that doesn’t overwhelm the user.
+Images (or any container) that stretch out over the viewport’s full width can really benefit from doing something a bit different in terms of shape.
+In this example, the angled borders we see are a nice way of creating a cool visual effect that doesn’t overwhelm the user.
 Subtle is usually better.

 border-radius create an interesting effect that also complements the content below.